joshokodo/MakeChangeProject/README.md

-## Week 1 Homework Make Change Project
+## Week 1 Homework: Make Change Project

 ### Overview
 This program was assigned in our first week to practice new Java programming concepts such as loops, scanner input and methods.